ash47/Frota/README.md

   - Items can't be bought from the shop.
  - **DM Mode**
   - Every time you die, you respawn as a new hero!
+ - **Fat-o-Meter**
+  - Every time a hero kills creep or another hero, he grows a little bit.

 ###How do I use this?###
  - Keep in mind it is still in development, and may be buggy